iamlogan/diplomacy-nation-picker/README.md

 # Diplomacy Nation Picker

-Simple Python Windows app for allocating nations to players in the classic WW1 strategy board game: Diplomacy.
+Simple Windows app for allocating nations to players in the classic WW1 strategy board game: Diplomacy.

+Written in Python.

 Randomly assign nations (from the available pool) to 2-7 players, one nation per player.